 I’m more interested in the realm of plasticity, my work is not about a specific kind of geographical locale, and actually the concept of fluidity reflects Hong Kong’s identity, it’s in constant transition.

-How does a having an official collateral event in Venice make a difference to the art scene in Hong Kong?
+How does having an official collateral event in Venice make a difference to the art scene in Hong Kong?

 Hong Kong does have a unique cultural and political identity – postcolonial and now in transition between different ideologies.
 Having an official collateral event gives voices to such representation and lived experience.